-In the District revenue system, dedicated taxes are like "special-purpose revenue," in that both revenue sources are earmarked for particular purposes.
+In the District revenue system, dedicated taxes are like "special-purpose revenue," in that both revenue sources are earmarked for purposes.
 Unlike dedicated taxes, special purpose revenues are generated by non-tax assessments such as fees and other charges paid by individuals who receive a direct benefit in exchange for the payment (such as a fee for use of a recreation facility) or who pay a fine or penalty (such as a charge for overdue library materials) to discharge a debt or other obligation.
-For a dedicated tax, the payment required and the goods or services provided apply on a general basis, whereas for special-purpose revenue, both the payment and the purpose for which it is used concern a specific individual or individuals.
+For a dedicated tax, the payment required, and the goods or services provided apply on a general basis, whereas for special-purpose revenue, both the payment and the purpose for which it is used concern a specific individual or individuals.

-The Office of Revenue Analysis has also prepared a guidebook on special-purpose revenue, the "District of Columbia Special-Purpose Revenue Funds Report," issued in February 2015,1 which describes special-purpose revenue funds in detail.
+The Office of Revenue Analysis also prepare a guidebook on special-purpose revenue, called the "District of Columbia Special-Purpose Revenue Funds Report".
+The last report published February 2015, describes special-purpose revenue funds in detail.